core-wg/oscore/draft-ietf-core-object-security.md

 This section gives examples of deriving new security contexts by adding randomness to the input parameters pre-established between client and server; in particular Master Secret, Master Salt and Sender/Recipient ID (see {{context-derivation}}).

-### Client-initiated Generation of New Security Context
+### Client-initiated Generation of New Security Context {#client-ini}

-This example assumes that a reserved server resource, /oscore, is requested by the client when a new security context needs to be established, e.g. because the client has rebooted.
+This example shows how a client initiates the establishment of a new security context, e.g. because the client has rebooted, by making a request to a reserved server resource: /oscore.
 The procedure is repeated for each server.

 1. The client generates a pseudo-random stochastically unique byte string B1, and uses this as ID Context together with the input parameters shared with the server to derive a first security context.
 The client makes a POST request to /.well-known/oscore with empty payload, protected with the first security context.
 The kid context in the OSCORE option is set to B1.